Era-cell/Codes_with_forces/GRAPH/README.md

 - Euler found out that: Vertices + Regions = Edges + 2 , which also includes the external region

+## Maximum flow in a network from s to t:

+- Ford Fulkerson's algorithm = Choose flows greedily, and residual flow (backward edges, when they are non-zero)
+- Max Flow == Min Cut, Min Cut is the disjoint set A, B. A includes s and B includes t, A U B = (set of V).

 ## Properties